Problem solving helps weigh the pros and cons of a situation.

 Career opportunities are for those who wish to develop skills in resolving issues and engineering solutions.

-Course curriculum comprise the ability to make good decisions and to make effective strategic decisions.
+The course curriculum comprises the ability to make good decisions and to make effective strategic decisions.
 So that one can eventually rely on one’s own critical thinking ability as well as one’s strategic decision-making ability.

 The well-defined problem is structured with particular objectives in mind and anticipated solutions.
 Preliminary planning is done more in well-defined problems than ill-defined problems.